Format

 1. We begin with a symmetrical paper-cutting story.

-2. Students identify a variety of symmetrical objects.
+2. Students explore and identify a variety of symmetrical objects.

 3. Students use their art skills to create their own symmetrical object for their story.